 Mokane is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mokane is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Mokane who work in office and administrative support (38.79%), healthcare suport services (8.62%), and legal occupations (6.03%).

-Overall, Mokane’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Mokane’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Mokane is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Mokane does not have a public transit system used by locals to get to and from work.

 The per capita income in Mokane in 2022 was $22,303, which is low income relative to Missouri and the nation.
 This equates to an annual income of $89,212 for a family of four.
 However, Mokane contains both very wealthy and poor people as well.